 The College of Health Sciences is the unit within the university responsible for developing and administering programs related to the education of health care professionals.
 This unit consists of the Departments of Health Information Administration, Health Studies, Nursing, and Occupational Therapy.
-The Wellness/Health Center and the HIV/AIDS Research and Policy Institute are the service units within the College.
+The Wellness/Health Center is a service unit within the College.

 Students are educated in a caring climate, which fosters a deep commitment to their personal and professional growth and instills within them an appreciation for the personal and professional growth of others.
-All the professional programs offered in the college are accredited by their national professional organization.
+All the professional programs offered in the college are accredited by their national professional organization or in candidacy for accreditation.